pnewman97/musicmaker/README.md

 2. open up eclipse and start a new java project
 3. import the library: right click on your project, then "build path" -> "add external archives" -> click the jmusic.jar file you downloaded
 4. put the code from  Music.java in the class and press Run!

+Alternatively, you can also download and run the JAR file for the project <a href="https://drive.google.com/file/d/1lBSVVScN3osl9hikDx70WStSDo3nu_Xy/view">here</a>.